 Containing 470 milligrams of potassium, banana nutrition is also great for cleansing the liver and overcoming low potassium levels; plus, bananas assist in digestion and help release toxins and heavy metals from the body.

 The vitamins and nutrients present in dandelions help cleanse our livers and keep them working properly.
 Dandelions also aid our digestive system by maintaining the proper flow of bile.
 They’re natural diuretics and allow the liver to eliminate toxins quickly.
-Dandelion tea or stems are also high in vitamin C, which helps with mineral absorption, reduces inflammation and prevents the development of disease.
+Dandelion tea and stems are also high in vitamin C, which helps with mineral absorption, reduces inflammation and prevents the development of disease.

 Best Supplements & Natural Remedies for Liver Disease